EmreErbas/Meropeidae_Horologium/Documents/Logs/LOG-January2023.md

              Also, I need to focus on the speed of communication.
 I am sending all the pixels from the beginning to change a single pixel.
 Speed is quite essential in that case.
 But of course, I need to find another way to scan the screen.

+<b>24-Jun-2023</b>  Every function on the panel works perfectly.
+Gamma correction was clearly needed and I applied it.
+             It looks like we can get very successful results somewhere between 1.6-2.0.
+             I only have one issue with the system.
+Unfortunately, it's running extremely slow, processes with I2C.
+             Strangely, it doesn't look like it's directly connected.
+So I'm not entirely sure what is the source of this delay.
+Now is the time to focus on that.

 </pre>